dami2106/Part-B-Damion/README.md

    - If the temporal model predicts a load below the threshold then I can perform other logic:
      1. In this case, I set our robots battery threshold to 60% which makes them all recharge to be ready for the next high load period.
      2. I still make sure orders are completed using the original logic from the improved appraoach.

+ - **How did I decide on a Random Forest Regressor:**
+   - I would have liked to implement an LSTM as it is the time series model that I have the most experience with from my masters.
+However, I know that generally LSTMs require quite a bit of data and are less explainable than Random Forests.
+   - The random forest was the simplest model I know of that is a quick implementation.
+Due to the time constraints, this was the fasest approach without requiring too much research and it worked quite well (as evident in the notebook where we look at predictions vs actual).

+ - **How did I decide on Hotspot Prediction and Exponential Smoothing**
+   - Since we are in a discerete small environment, it doesnt make sense to train and use a clustering approach as we can easily represent 20x20 bins.
+   - So we use a heatmap approach instead of a machine learning approach here as it is simpler to epxlain and understand.
+As for the exponential smoothing, my initial idea was to have the shelves change which are the hotspots over various days of the week.
+I did not have time to implement the changing shelf logic, but did still include the exponential decay which allows us to forget old data that may no longer be relevant.

 ## Summary of Results
 Resutls shown in the table below reflect the accumulated metrics at the end of 1 week of running the simulation.
 The best seed (seed 3) is chosen for the below results.
 Please refer to the slides or the figures in the `/fig` folder for a full averaged comparison between implementations (averaged over 5 seeds) with error regions included.